-Make sure the Payouts are enabled in Synder settings and your Checking account is selected there.
+Make sure to enable the payouts feature in Synder settings and select your Checking account.

 Open For Review list in QuickBooks Banking tab and match your PayPal automatic withdrawal with transfers (payouts) created by the app.
 Click on Match near every PayPal line.

 Congratulations!
 You have successfully pulled in all PayPal data and can easily reconcile your checking account now avoiding manual data entry and having recorded all sales, fees, expenses, and refunds.

 - The PayPal Bank Account balance should be equal to the balance of your actual PayPal (or very close to it in case some transactions are still in the process of the sync), this way you can track that everything works properly.

 - If you would like to reconcile PayPal Bank Account you can use the PayPal reports for this.

 - PayPal Bank Account will not show up under the Banking tab in QuickBooks, this is the correct flow of the app, so no worries.

 Should you have any questions, please contact us via online support chat, phone, or email.